 The performance diagnostics is only a framework of trainability.
 Individual training plans taking into account the individual constitution and condition of the athlete are decisive for long-term and successful training.

-Creation of the Conconi Review
+Creation of the Conconi Test

 Francesco Conconi (* 19.
 April 1935 in Como), former Italian amateur cyclist, sports scientist, and biochemist developed the test of the same name.
 This test establishes a relationship between stress intensity and pulse frequency.